BuvinJT/automacdoc/README.md

 ~~~
 cd my_library
 pip3 install .
-pymkdocs ./my_library . -s
+pymkdocs ./my_library .
 ~~~

+> Note: you must add a `-s` switch after the `pymkdocs` command above, if you wish to view the regenerated website locally.

 - If your code changes have modified the library's public interface, those changes will be auto documented for you!

 - Commit your code changes in parallel with doc changes.
 This way, your git history will always align with the docs!

   > This is an easy way to facilitate "historic docs".
 Consumers of your library could always revert the repo back to a given "tag", to acquire the documentation for the exact version they are implementing.

 ## Content Produced